wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

                           |                              |
 ------------------------- | ---------------------------- |
-Test Case Name            | Functionality Test           |
+Test Case Name            | Temperature Range Test       |
 Test ID#                  | Temp_1.00                    |
 Test Writer               | James Heath                  |
 Description               | The purpose of this test is to demonstrate the functionality of the board at the requirement range limits. |